 Circuitry associated with the stereo input can provide sample rate conversion (SRC) capability.
-A digital audio signal connected to that input can have its sample rate and timing re-synchronized to match the Model 780-03's internal timing.
+A digital audio signal connected to that input can have its sample rate and timing re-synchronized to match the Model 780-02's internal timing.
 While it would be nice to proclaim that the engineers at Studio Technologies came up with a unique and exotic circuit to perform this function it's really not the case.
-Several semiconductor companies provide "single-chip" SRC solutions and an excellent one from AKM was selected for the Model 780-03.
-The technical capabilities of the Model 780-03's SRC function is stated in this way: the sample rate of an input signal can range from 1/6 to six times the Model 780-03's output sample rate, with the additional restriction that it must be no less than 8 kHz and no more than 216 kHz.
-The Model 780-03's monitor output sample rate is determined by the selected timing reference (sync) signal and, if required, a configured value.
-If a word clock, DARS (AES11), or AES3 signal is the designated sync source its rate will be the Model 780-03's output sample rate.
-If a video sync signal is connected, the Model 780-03's sample rate is selected as part of the configuration process.
+Several semiconductor companies provide "single-chip" SRC solutions and an excellent one from AKM was selected for the Model 780-02.
+The technical capabilities of the Model 780-02's SRC function is stated in this way: the sample rate of an input signal can range from 1/6 to six times the Model 780-02's output sample rate, with the additional restriction that it must be no less than 8 kHz and no more than 216 kHz.
+The Model 780-02's monitor output sample rate is determined by the selected timing reference (sync) signal and, if required, a configured value.
+If a word clock, DARS (AES11), or AES3 signal is the designated sync source its rate will be the Model 780-02's output sample rate.
+If a video sync signal is connected, the Model 780-02's sample rate is selected as part of the configuration process.

 So in practice what can the SRC function accomplish?
-If the monitor output sample rate is 48 kHz a signal connected to the stereo input can have a sample rate from 8 to 216 kHz.
-Or, as another example, if the Model 780-03's monitor output sample rate is 96 kHz a signal connected to the stereo input can have its sample rate range from 16 to 216 kHz.
+If the Model 780-02's sample rate is 48 kHz a signal connected to the stereo input can have a sample rate from 8 to 216 kHz.
+Or, as another example, if the Model 780-02's sample rate is 96 kHz a signal connected to the stereo input can have its sample rate range from 16 to 216 kHz.

-As useful as allowing one sample rate to be converted to another, it may be the ability of the Model 780-03's SRC function to re-synchronize a signal that proves most valuable.
+As useful as allowing one sample rate to be converted to another, it may be the ability of the Model 780-02's SRC function to re-synchronize a signal that proves most valuable.
 For example, in typical postproduction and broadcast applications all signals will have a sample rate of 48 kHz.
-A Model 780-03 and all of its normally connected input signals will be "locked" to a main timing reference signal that supports the 48 kHz sampling rate.
+A Model 780-02 and all of its normally connected input signals will be "locked" to a main timing reference signal that supports the 48 kHz sampling rate.
 But, as an example, a signal associated with a portable device, while at a 48 kHz sampling rate, may not be synchronized ("genlocked") to the "house" reference.
-Connecting this signal to the stereo input will cause the SRC function to "lock" it to the Model 780-03's rate, thus allowing it to be monitored over a loudspeaker system.
+Connecting this signal to the stereo input will cause the SRC function to "lock" it to the Model 780-02's rate, thus allowing it to be monitored over the loudspeaker system.

-Model 780-03 to Control Console Connections
+Model 780-02 to Control Console Connections

-Figure 8 gives a detailed description of the signals that connect the Model 780-03 Central Controller to the one or more Model 790 or Model 71 Control Consoles.
-The Model 780-03 provides 12 Vdc for use by the control console's circuitry.
-The DC output is current-limited to 100 mA to minimize the chance that a short-circuit condition will damage the Model 780-03's circuitry.
+Figure 7 gives a detailed description of the signals that connect the Model 780-02 Central Controller to the one or more Model 790 or Model 71 Control Consoles.
+The Model 780-02 provides 12 volts DC for use by the control console's circuitry.
+The output current is limited to 100 mA, minimizing the chance that a short-circuit condition will damage the Model 780-02's circuitry.
 An asynchronous, bi-directional data interface links the connected units.
 The RS-485 hardware connection scheme operates at a rate of 115.2 kbit/s and uses an 8-N-1 data format.
-The Model 780-03 communicates with each Model 790 and Model 71 unit 20 times per second, receiving button and rotary level control information and sending LED and 4-digit display status data.
+The Model 780-02 communicates with each Model 790 and Model 71 unit 20 times per second, receiving button and rotary level control information and sending LED and 4-digit display status data.